weslleyspereira/weslleyspereira.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "The greatest adventure is what lies ahead" — J.R.R.
-Tolkien
+subtitle: '"The greatest adventure is what lies ahead" — J.R.R.
+Tolkien'

 profile:
   align: right